ffrixslee/gf-contrib/bnfc-learning/README.md

 - http://www.cse.chalmers.se/edu/year/2012/course/DAT150/lectures/plt-book.pdf

 ### Chapter:2
 - [ ] Need to check Calculator.hs ; why is there a parse error ?
+- [ ] Why can't have both haskell and java bnfc folders ? (leads to parse errors)
 - Ident stands for identifiers: a letter (A..Za..z followed by letters, digits, and characters ’, e.g. r2_out’
 - Stopped at pg 46